-The WATERLAT-GOBACIT Network signed a Cooperation Agreement with the Public Services International (PSI) in April 2015.
+The WATERLAT-GOBACIT Network signed a Cooperation Agreement with the Public Services International (PSI).
 See the Text of the Cooperation Agreement below.

 Signature of the Cooperation Agreement